mfroeling/QMRITools/README.md

 - PlottingTools
 - ProcessingTools
 - SimulationTools
+- RelaxometryTools
 - TransformationTools

 A list off all functions and their help can be found int All-Functions.nb.
 Documentation of all functions and their options is fully integrated in the Mathematica documentation.

-All code and documentation is maintained and uploaded to github using [Workbench 2.0](https://www.wolfram.com/products/workbench/).
+All code and documentation is maintained and uploaded to github using [Workbench](https://www.wolfram.com/workbench/).

 ## Install toolbox